HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ### Adding the framework to your project
 If you already have a Unity project, that's great.
 If not, create a new Unity 3D project, initialize a git repo with `git init` and add the [Unity .gitignore](https://github.com/github/gitignore/blob/master/Unity.gitignore).

-[Download the latest release](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-framework/releases/tag/v1.2) of this repository and drag it into Unity.
+[Download the latest release](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/releases/tag/v1.2) of this repository and drag it into Unity.

 Alternatively you can add this framework as a submodule into the Assets folder.
 This is recommended if you wish to make changes to the framework:
 ```
 cd path/to/repo
 cd Assets
-git submodule add git@github.com:HassoPlattnerInstituteHCI/unity-dualpanto-framework
+git submodule add git@github.com:HassoPlattnerInstituteHCI/unity-dualpanto-toolkit
 git submodule update --init --recursive
 ```
 You can find the installation instructions for SpeechIO [here](https://github.com/HassoPlattnerInstituteHCI/SpeechIOForUnity#installation).

 ## Creating a Panto Application in Unity
 ### Adding the right components
 Drag the Panto Prefab into your scene.
-You can find it at `Assets -> unity-dualpanto-framework -> Assets -> Resources`.
+You can find it at `Assets -> unity-dualpanto-toolkit -> Assets -> Resources`.
 The Panto game object has different components attached to it: the DualPantoSync, the lower handle, the upper handle and a level.
 It also has a few child objects, including Panto Working Areas for different device versions.
 This is the area the DualPanto can reach.
 ![Panto Prefab in Scene](/Documentation/readme_images/panto_prefab_with_highlights.png)

 ### Setting up the camera